HomeBlogHow to Write an Invoice as a Freelancer — Step-by-Step Guide

 7. Subtotal, Taxes, and Total Due

 Add up all line items to show the subtotal.
 If applicable, add sales tax or VAT as a separate line.
+Tax rules vary by country — see our US freelance invoicing guide if you are unsure what to charge.
 Then present the grand total in bold so it stands out.
 If you offered a discount, show it between the subtotal and the total.

 8. Payment Instructions